AwrodHaghiTabrizi/UMARV-CV-ScenePerception/README.md

 # UMARV-CV-LaneDetection

-Repository for UMARV Computer Vision for the purpose of solving lane detection.
+A research and development platform for the University of Michigan's Autonomous Robotic Vehicle (UMARV) Computer Vision team to solve the understanding of a road scene

 ## Models vs Algorithms